ezeep/ezeep-js/readme.md

 #### Important: You need to set up your server with https!

+#### Angular: See instructions on how to setup ezeep.js with Angular [here](https://github.com/ezeep/ezeep-js/tree/ngx-ezeep-js/ezeep-js-angular).

 1. Include ezeep.js to your web app by the following options:

 Use **script** tags in your html source: